 Uses, Ground Covers Similar to Blue Rug Juniper

-But the focus of this article is the vine-like, low-growing junipers.
-Where and why would you grow such plants?
-Although they can be grown on flat land, juniper ground covers are most prized as plants that can cover a sunny slope, where they serve three purposes all at once: erosion control, weed control and eliminating the need to mow where footing is bad.
+The vine-like, low-growing junipers such as Blue Rug serve a different function.
+Although they can be grown on flat land, juniper ground covers are most prized as plants that can cover a sunny slope, where they serve three purposes all at once: erosion control, weed control, and eliminating the need to mow where footing is bad.